jaredly/j3/Roadmap.md

   - OK so we recalcDropdown, but the /rstate/ is stale.
 How do we indicate .. that we need it to be better.
    - yay it is fixed.

+- [x] if the text is 1 char long, ignore any autcompletes that are more than 1 char long.

 # How are we lookin